Porsgrunn City Hall: Modern city hall

 On 9 January 1903, the final decision was made to rebuild the city hall, and the city commissioned local architect Haldor Larsen Børve to design the new building.
-Børve had made a name for himself with the construction of the luxury Dalen Hotel in Tokke as well as several local churches in Grenland, such as Vår Frue Church in Porsgrunn built a few years earlier.
+Børve had made a name for himself with the construction of the luxury Dalen Hotel in Tokke Municipality as well as several local churches in Grenland, such as Vår Frue Church in Porsgrunn built a few years earlier.
 The cornerstone was laid down on 3 March 1904, and the building was inaugurated on 20 June of the next year.

 The city hall building is in the Renaissance Revival architectural style with decorative elements taken from Art Nouveau.
 The main building material used is plastered brick.
 The building has a symmetrical facade with a protruding central section that faces Storgata and out to Porsgrunn River.
 The central section is composed of four decorative columns around three large arched windows, with a balcony protruding from the central window that is decorated with wrought iron Art Nouveau patterns.
-The recessed parts on either side of the building feature smaller windows, and the arches above the second floor windows are each decorated with the Porsgrunn coat-of-arms surrounded by pors branches.
+The recessed parts on either side of the building feature smaller windows, and the arches above the second floor windows are each decorated with the coat of arms of Porsgrunn surrounded by pors branches.

 In addition to city administration offices, the city hall houses a theatre and for many years also had classrooms for the Porsgrunn Navigation School (Navigasjonsskolen i Porsgrunn).
 One notable alumnus of the school is Carl Reynolds, founder of the Norwegian chapter of the IOGT temperance movement who caused the dissolution of the Porsgrunds Brændevinssamlag and is memorialized in Porsgrunn with a statue created by sculptor Trygve Thorsen.
 In 2007, to mark the 200th anniversary of Porsgrunn's city status, the square near the city hall was renovated and stairs were built leading down to the river path.